BurhanMuhyiddin/FAST-LIO-NON-ROS/README.md

 2. Add the functionality of ros spin with defined frequency (done)
 3. Verify results (done)
 4. Automatically finish the process when file has been read (done)
-4. Add livox lidar callback support
+4. Add livox lidar callback support (done)